The Beresheet spacecraft.When you look up at the moon tonight, take a brief pause to remember Israel’s historic attempt to reach it.

-Until Thursday only Russia, the United States, and China have sent spacecraft to the moon.
+Israel made history on February 22nd, 2019 when the first privately funded Israeli spacecraft took off for the moon.
 The 585-kg Beresheet lifted off from Cape Canaveral, Florida, on Thursday night.
-Mission control is stationed in Yehud, a town just south of Tel Aviv to track progress.
+Mission control was stationed in Yehud, a town just south of Tel Aviv to track progress.